-If you read my Civ5 review then you know I have been an avid fan of turn based empire-building games.
-I’ve played very many of them, and usually for many days on end.
-Based on that experience I can confidently say that Master of Orion 2 is the best of the bunch.
 It just got so much right!
-So many elements of this game were a step ahead of the genre at the time.
+So many elements of this game were leaps ahead of the genre.
 Everything is fun in Master of Orion II; exploration, empire building, science, war, even espionage.
-There are many games that bring innovation to the genre, but many times that innovation falls flat on it’s face (Have you SEEN Master of Orion 3?)
-Master of Orion II challenges you on every level, and presents you interesting choices in all elements of gameplay.
+Many games that bring innovation to the genre, but many times that innovation falls flat on it’s face (Have you seen Master of Orion 3?)
+Master of Orion 2 challenges you on every level, and presents you interesting choices in all elements of gameplay.

 Exploration and Colonization

-The juiciest randomly generated system often come with a space monster protecting them.
+The juiciest randomly-generated systems often come with a space monster protecting them.
 You need to develop the firepower to destroy the space monster before colonizing that system.
 This is awesome for three reasons:

-A race situation can take place, where two competing races try to destroy the space monster and colonize the system before the other.
+- Race situations can take place, where two competing civilizations try to destroy the space monster and colonize the system before the other.

 There is a good variety in expanding in this game as opposed to Civilization.
 In Civilization you always need to fight for land because if you fall behind in number of cities then you are at a disadvantage.
 That is true in Master of Orion 2 as well, but you can simply colonize fewer but higher quality planets for equal footing.